-At Banyan Treatment Centers Heartland, we offer drug and alcohol addiction treatment in Gilman, Illinois for those who are ready to get and stay sober.
-We treat a variety of addictions and can assist in treating OTC drug addiction.
-If you or someone you love is using over the counter drugs in an off-label manner, we’re here to help with therapy and treatment.
+Over-the-counter drugs are medicines that are available without a prescription, but that doesn’t mean they aren’t used in off-label or illegal ways.
+At Banyan Treatment Centers Heartland, we offer Illinois addiction treatment to those who are ready to get and stay sober.
+We treat a variety of addictions and can assist in addressing complications brought on by over-the-counter drug abuse.
+If you or someone you love is using OTC drugs in an off-label manner, we’re here to help with therapy and treatment.

-What Are the Most Commonly Abused Over the Counter Drugs?
+What Are the Most Commonly Abused Over-the-Counter Drugs?

 Some of the most commonly abused OTC drugs include: